-In control of an Alpine Ski Race and ruling on all questions on the interpretation or applicability of the rules is the Race Jury.
-The nature and function of the Race Jury are very different from those of the Race Committee and have developed in direct response to the needs of ski racing.
-The composition of the Jury is as follows:
+The Jury controls the operation of the race and decides on the application of the rules.
+The nature and function of the Jury are very different from those of the Race Committee and have developed in direct response to the needs of ski racing.

+The typical composition of the Jury for Continental Cup, Regional FIS and National Points races is as follows: